KauzClay/docs-tap/crossplane/how-to-guides/troubleshooting.hbs.md

 **Explanation:**

-This issue occurs due to the way Crossplane manages the lifecycles of various TLS certificates, in particular the root CA certificate found in the `crossplane-root-ca` Secret in the `crossplane-system` namespace.
-This cert is used to sign all other certificates used by Crossplane.
-Occasionally, the certificate can get messed up during the crossplace installation.
+This issue occurs due to the way Crossplane manages the life cycle of various TLS certificates, in particular, the root CA certificate found in the `crossplane-root-ca` secret in the `crossplane-system` namespace.
+This certificate signs all of the other certificates that Crossplane uses.

+Occasionally, this certificate can get corrupted during the Crossplane installation.
-This behaviour is described in [Function: certificate signed by unknown authority "Crossplane" #5456](https://github.com/crossplane/crossplane/issues/5456) in GitHub.
+This behavior is described in [Function: certificate signed by unknown authority "Crossplane" #5456](https://github.com/crossplane/crossplane/issues/5456) in GitHub.

 **Solution:**

+As a workaround:

-As a workaround, you can simply delete all Secrets in the `crossplane-system` namespace and then recreate all pods in the `crossplane-system` namespace by deleting the existing ones.
+1. Delete all secrets in the `crossplane-system` namespace.
+1. Recreate all pods in the `crossplane-system` namespace by deleting the existing ones.